Seeds or transplants must be free from pests, diseases, viruses or viroids before bringing into the glasshouse.

 The guidelines from the Factsheet for working with plant suppliers are:

-Seeds and plants should be procured from reputable suppliers who are able to provide high quality material on a consistent basis.
+- Seeds and plants should be procured from reputable suppliers who are able to provide high-quality material on a consistent basis

-Seeds and plants must be free from pests, diseases and weeds, and meet specified quality requirements regarding plant size and shape.
+- Seeds and plants must be free from pests, diseases and weeds, and meet specified quality requirements regarding plant size and shape

-Suppliers should also be able to meet quantity requirements and maintain high levels of customer service.
+- Suppliers should also be able to meet quantity requirements and maintain high levels of customer service

-Make sure your suppliers know what you expect and keep you informed of progress or any anticipated problems.
+- Make sure your suppliers know what you expect and keep you informed of progress or any anticipated problems

-Visit your plant suppliers (propagator) on a regular basis to review progress, ensure your requirements are being met and develop a good working relationship with them.
-Developing good supply networks is the key to success.
+- Visit your plant suppliers (propagator) on a regular basis to review progress, ensure your requirements are being met and develop a good working relationship with them.
+Developing good supply networks is the key to success

-Agree your requirements in writing (consider using pictures to your specification to better illustrate requirements), including your trading terms and conditions.
+- Agree your requirements in writing (consider using pictures to your specification to better illustrate requirements), including your trading terms and conditions

-Check whether your suppliers are part of an industry certification scheme and have traceability systems in place, which include records of cultural work and pesticide applications.
+- Check whether your suppliers are part of an industry certification scheme and have traceability systems in place, which include records of cultural work and pesticide applications

 Once planted in the nursery, crops should be carefully monitored for pest, disease, virus and viroid issues.
 Systematic and frequent monitoring is the key to understanding when action needs to be taken.
 Dedicated staff training to identify issues will give the greatest possible chance of spotting problems at the earliest stage.

-Control methods for prevent spread of disease
+Control methods to prevent spread of disease

-In general the glasshouse and surrounding areas should be kept as clean as possible from weeds to reduce the chance of potential infection.
-At least two metres is considered a minimum but up to ten is recommended.
-There should also be attention paid to keeping vehicles clean, wheel disinfectant dips are advised to treat all vehicles entering and leaving the site.
+In general, the glasshouse and surrounding areas should be kept as clean as possible from weeds to reduce the chance of potential infection.
+At least two metres is considered a minimum, but up to ten is recommended.
+There should also be attention paid to keeping vehicles clean – wheel disinfectant dips are advised to treat all vehicles entering and leaving the site.

-Businesses that have multiple sites must take extra care if transferring staff, equipment (including harvest crates) and crop between locations.
+Businesses that have multiple sites must take extra care if transferring staff, equipment (including harvest crates) and crops between locations.
 There is a high risk of moving pest or disease problems from site to site and this can be a particular issue from overseas.
 Comprehensive protocols for movement of goods should be in place.